• Platform

 Customer Login BOOK A DEMO

-Simply put, product testing is the process of gathering feedback directly from potential customers about your product.
-This could be targeted to look for a wide range of specific insights like usage behavior, consumer preferences or reactions to a product.
+Product testing is the process of gathering feedback directly from potential customers about your product.
+This could be targeted to look for a wide range of specific insights like It helps you understand usage behavior, consumer preferences or reactions to a product–before it hits the shelves.
 Product testing usually occurs when launching a new product, but can be done at any point, helping you refine, optimize or validate your product.

 Innovators know all about the high-profile product failures that could’ve been avoided with proper research ahead of launch.
 Even Coca Cola has had some misses.